AnuAgni/AnuAgni/README.md

 ### Hi there I am Anushka.
-Currently studying in VIT Bhopal.
+I am currently studying in VIT Bhopal, pursuing B.Tech CSE.
-I am a beginnner and code in C++ and python.
+I code in Java, C++ and Python.
+And have an interest in Computer Vision and NLP.
-Random facts:
-1) I was house captain in school.
-2) Love animals.
 <!--
 **AnuAgni/AnuAgni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.